 In the whole of Taiwan, there are about 62,000 Bunun people, of which Taitung County alone accounts for about 31,000 people (50%), distributed in the towns of Xinyi Nantou, Yanping, Hairui...

-We visited Taoyuan Village, Yanping Town, Taitung County - home to the Taitung Bunun Tribe with dozens of ancient houses, clustered at the foot of the central mountain, on both the West and East sides.
+We visited Taoyuan Village, Yanping Township, Taitung County - home to the Taitung Bunun Tribe with dozens of ancient houses, clustered at the foot of the central mountain, on both the West and East sides.

-Pristine, peaceful beauty of Bunun Ethnic Minority Village, Taitung County
+Pristine and peaceful beauty of Bunun Ethnic Minority Village, Taitung County

-The name Bo Nong has existed for a long time, and after the Japanese rule, this name has been used until now.
-Many legends say that the Bo Nong people were born from rocks, from gourds, and from feces.
+The name Bo Nong has existed for a long time, and after the Japanese period, this name has been used until now.
+Many legends tell that the Bo Nong people were born from rocks, from gourds, and from feces.
 Legend has it that in ancient times, a gourd fell from the sky.
 When the gourd broke, a man and a woman appeared, and the descendants of this man and woman are now the Bo Nong people!

 Taitung has a developed agriculture thanks to the fresh climate and rich soil.
 In Yanping, the Bu Nong people are mainly farmers.
 Their livelihood comes from growing crops and raising livestock.
 Traditional food and drink include staple agricultural products such as millet, corn, and sweet potatoes.
 Nowadays, the Bu Nong villagers eat rice (cooked from rice) and sweet potatoes as their main meals; side dishes include wild vegetables, seaweed, and woody beans.